wqweto/VBLLVM/README.md

 LLVM build uses [cmake](https://cmake.org/download/), [python3.x](https://www.python.org/downloads/) and Visual Studio 2015 so make sure you have these pre-installed.

-LLVM build uses [cmake](https://cmake.org/download/), [python3.x](https://www.python.org/downloads/) and Visual Studio 2015 so make sure you have these pre-installed.

 Use `lib/build-release/setup.bat` to compile LLVM release build in `lib/install-release`.

 Use `lib/build-debug/setup.bat` to compile LLVM debug build in `lib/install-debug`.